SPLASH 2023

 The Dynamic Languages Symposium (DLS) is the premier forum for researchers and practitioners to share research and experience on all aspects on dynamic languages.

-Speakers will be announce step by step over the coming weeks.
+Speakers will be announced step by step over the coming weeks.

 As a research venue, we also invite high quality papers reporting original research and experience related to the design, implementation, and applications of dynamic languages.
 Areas of interest include, but are not limited to: